 Is it legal to talk on a cell phone while riding?

-While certainly not safe, it is legal to talk on a cell phone while riding.
+Yes.
+It is legal to talk on a cell phone while riding, unless it prevents the operator from keeping one hand on the handlebars.

 According to Title 50, Section 1731.04,